omglazrgunpewpew/autocert/README.md

 A PowerShell-based certificate management system for Let's Encrypt certificates on Windows.
-Provides automation for certificate acquisition, renewal, deployment, and monitoring with error handling, logging, and flexible deployment options.
+Provides automation for certificate acquisition, renewal, deployment, and monitoring with error handling, logging, and deployment options.

 ## 📚 Documentation